dflock/duncanlock.net/content/posts/tech/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce.rst

 :tags: xfce, compositing, compton, config, howto, linux
 :meta_description: Quickly and easily swap compositor in XFCE for beautiful, tear free, glassy smooth window dragging, drop shadows, etc...

-I switched my XFCE box over to use Compton for window compositing today - and it's a noticeable improvement.
+I switched my XFCE machines over to use Compton for window compositing today - and it's a noticeable improvement.

 A compositor glues your stacks of windows together to form the final image that you see on screen.
 It's responsible for any fancy effects like drop-shadows, as well drawing windows while dragging, resizing and minimizing or maximizing them. [#compositor]_